strothj/react-app-rewire-typescript-babel-preset/README.md

 This will tell the `create-react-app` tool to use the beta version of `react-scripts`.
 When version 2 is officially released, the command will need to be run without `--scripts-version=react-scripts@next`.

 Follow the installation directions for **[react-app-rewired](https://github.com/timarney/react-app-rewired)**.

+**Important** You will need to install v2 of `react-app-rewired`, which at the time of writing can be installed using the command `npm install --save-dev react-app-rewired@next`.

 Create a `config-overrides.js` in your project root with the following contents: